 Now that you know the difference between celebrities, influencers, and content creators, you’re probably wondering: Which do I choose for my inbound marketing campaign?
 The answer largely depends on the type of campaign you want to create and, of course, your budget.

 Historically, celebrities are expensive to hire.
 They might ask for tens of thousands of dollars to post a single tweet.
 However, if you’re looking to reach the masses and a variety of demographics, working with a celebrity could be the right choice.

-For the price of a celebrity’s product promotion, you could hire a few influencers to share a similar tweet or video review.
+Or you could hire a few influencers to share a similar tweet or video review.
 Studies show that influencers usually garner more engagement than celebrities in the virtual world, so if you’re looking for a significant ROI, an influencer could be your best bet.

 Last but not least is the content creator.
 If you’re looking for high-quality content that can take your campaign to the next level, whether it’s written, video, photo, or another kind of format, a content creator can help you.

 Make the right choice for your inbound campaign

 Not sure how to pick the right source of outside influence for your campaign?
 Don’t sweat too much – ContentBacon can help guide you.

 Our team of expert content marketers includes strategists who can help you navigate the ins and outs of influencer marketing.
 Instead of muddling through and getting the first celebrity who agrees to rep your brand, leave it to the pros to figure out how you’ll reach your target audience.